wu87988622/ohara/docs/src/index.rst

 For Developer
 =============

+If you want to know how to build ohara, please read: `how to build`_

 Apart from contributing code to ohara, you can also leverage ohara to design your `custom connector`_, `custom streamapp` or build your UI interface via `Ohara REST interface`_.

+.. _how to build: how_to_build.md
 .. _custom connector: custom_connector.md
 .. _custom streamapp: custom_streamapp.md
 .. _Ohara REST interface: rest_interface.md